 Closer to home, the U.S. District Court for the Southern District of Florida has recently addressed the issue of an employer requiring that employees speak only English.
 In Prado v.
-L. Luria & Son, Inc. (Luria's), decided in April of this year, the court held that "an English-only rule by an employer does not violate Title VII [of the Civil Rights Act] as applied to bilingual employees as long as there is a legitimate business reason for the rule."
+L. Luria & Son, Inc. (Luria's), 975 F. Supp.
+1349, Dist.
+Ct.
+SD Florida, 1997, the court held that "an English-only rule by an employer does not violate Title VII [of the Civil Rights Act] as applied to bilingual employees as long as there is a legitimate business reason for the rule."

 In the Prado case, the plaintiff was employed initially by Luria's in Dade County as a cashier from 1987 to 1990.
 In that period of time she was offered, but declined, a promotion to head bookkeeper.

 Early in 1990, Prado left Luria's for another job that paid a higher salary.
 However, after one year on this job, she sought re-employment at Luria's.
 There was no immediate opening at the company, but she was re-hired as an assistant bookkeeper when the first job became available in October 1992.
 She was later promoted to customer service manager.
 She worked at three different store locations in Dade County.

 Prado claimed that while employed at two of the separate business locations of Luria's in Dade County, she was subjected to harassment because of her accent and that at one location the store manager said there were "too many Spanish-speaking people" in the Coral Gables area, where the store was located.

 In November of 1994, Prado quit Luria's, alleging that she was forced to leave (constructively discharged) because of Luria's strict enforcement of an English-only policy.
 In addition to filing a charge of discrimination, she took her complaints about the store to a Spanish language radio station in the area.